 Therefore, failure to comply with the relevant rules will result in the owner being liable for any remedial action (which could go as far as demolition and/or restoration).
 The general advice is to always discuss your proposals with our Planning Service and Building Standards before starting work.

 In some instances development does not require planning permission.
 This is referred to as 'permitted development'.
 In 2012 the Scottish Government extended the types of work that can be undertaken at domestic householder properties without the need for planning permission.
-An easy read guide to householder permitted development rights can be viewed on the Scottish Government website.
+We advise you to check this information before starting any work.
+Further information can be found on the Scottish Government website and an easy read guide for householders can be viewed on the Scottish Government website.

-Further advice on the need for planning permission can be obtained by contacting the Planning Service.
+Further advice on the need for planning permission can be obtained form our Pre-Application Advice or by contacting the Planning Service.
 We have a Duty Planning Officer available during opening hours who can discuss matters with you by telephone or at our offices.
+You can also make an appointment for householder proposals in advance to speak to a Duty Officer please call 01563 576790.
 Opening hours are Monday to Thursday 9am-5pm and Fridays 9am-4pm.

 Further information and assistance is available below: